Embedded Visual Prompt Tuning: Introduction

-\xsh{Recent studies have attempted to explore the potential of foundation models \zdiffminor{in }medical image analysis\zdiffminor{~\cite{mazurowski2023segment,silva2023transductive,zhang2023customized,ma2024segment,dutt2023fairtune}}.
-Although foundation models have robust representation and generalization capabilities on natural images, their adaptabilities are still challenged when facing downstream tasks with a significant domain gap~\cite{wu2023can}.
-Therefore, foundation models need to be re-trained on \zdiffminor{medical} datasets to incorporate \zdiffminor{domain-specific} knowledge.}
+\xsh{Recent studies have attempted to explore the potential of pre-trained models \zdiffminor{in }medical image analysis\zdiffminor{~\cite{mazurowski2023segment,silva2023transductive,zhang2023customized,ma2024segment,dutt2023fairtune}}.
+Although pre-trained models have robust representation and generalization capabilities on natural images, their adaptabilities are still challenged when facing downstream tasks with a significant domain gap~\cite{wu2023can}.
+Therefore, pre-trained models need to be re-trained on \zdiffminor{medical} datasets to incorporate \zdiffminor{domain-specific} knowledge.}

-\xsh{However, due to the huge number of parameters in foundation models, training from scratch would result in significant computational and memory cost.
+\xsh{However, due to the huge number of parameters in pre-trained models, training from scratch would result in significant computational and memory cost.
 To address this issue, parameter-efficient fine-tuning (PEFT)~\cite{ding2023parameter} methods have been proposed.
-The main idea of PEFT is to freeze most of parameters in foundation models, and only fine-tune a small number of existing or additionally introduced parameters. \zdiffminor{In} medical image analysis, \zdiffminor{the data avalilability is limited} due to several factors, e.g., significant imaging noise\zdiffminor{~\cite{sagheer2020review}}, high annotation cost\zdiffminor{~\cite{willemink2020preparing}}, privacy policies\zdiffminor{~\cite{kaissis2020secure}}, and rare diseases\zdiffminor{~\cite{chen2023dynamic}} etc. \zdiffminor{These factors exacerbate the data-hungry nature of the foundational models~\cite{dutt2024parameter}.
+The main idea of PEFT is to freeze most of parameters in pre-trained models, and only fine-tune a small number of existing or additionally introduced parameters. \zdiffminor{In} medical image analysis, \zdiffminor{the data avalilability is limited} due to several factors, e.g., significant imaging noise\zdiffminor{~\cite{sagheer2020review}}, high annotation cost\zdiffminor{~\cite{willemink2020preparing}}, privacy policies\zdiffminor{~\cite{kaissis2020secure}}, and rare diseases\zdiffminor{~\cite{chen2023dynamic}} etc. \zdiffminor{These factors exacerbate the data-hungry nature of the pre-trained models~\cite{dutt2024parameter}.
 Therefore, there is a more urgent need for research on fine-tuning methods in the field of medical image analysis.} To our best knowledge, the effectiveness of PEFT in such cross-domain few-shot scenarios has not yet been fully evaluated.
 Therefore, we launch the first comprehensive benchmark test of PEFT for \zdiffminor{few-shot} medical image classification tasks on MedFMC~\cite{wang2023medfmc}.}

 \xsh{Prompt tuning is a common paradigm of PEFT by introducing extra prompt tokens into embedding tokens of the input image.
 VPT~\cite{jia2022visual} prepends prompts before images parallelly, while VP~\cite{bahng2022exploring} adds prompts into images.
 Intuitively, previous prompt tuning methods have flaws in the way of introducing prompts.
 VPT cannot adjust each original token individually and fine-grainedly, whereas VP significantly disrupts the information contained in original tokens.
 Moreover, Wang et al.~\cite{wang2024universality} points that prompt tuning has limited approximation capabilities on Transformer architectures, performing less effectively compared to LoRA~\cite{hu2021lora}.
 Therefore, we ask: \textit{Can we design a new prompt tuning method that effectively enhances the information of original tokens?} In this paper, we propose the \textbf{Embedded Prompt Tuning (EPT)} method to answer this question.
 By embedding prompt tokens into expanded channels, EPT can introduce useful context to optimize input tokens fine-grainedly when maintaining the original information.}